heroku/force.js/README.md

 });
 ```

-## nforce API Basics
+## force.js API Basics

 ### Callbacks

-The API of **nforce** follows typical node.js standards.
+The API of **force** follows typical node.js standards.
 Callbacks will always pass an optional error object, and a response object.
 The response object closely resembles the typical responses from the Salesforce REST API.

 ```js
 callback(err, resp);